apache/zeppelin/docs/development/howtocontribute.md

 ### Run Selenium test

 Zeppelin has [set of integration tests](https://github.com/apache/zeppelin/tree/master/zeppelin-server/src/test/java/org/apache/zeppelin/integration) using Selenium.
 To run these test, first build and run Zeppelin and make sure Zeppelin is running on port 8080.
-Then you can run test using folowing command
+Then you can run test using following command

 ```
 TEST_SELENIUM=true mvn test -Dtest=[TEST_NAME] -DfailIfNoTests=false -pl 'zeppelin-interpreter,zeppelin-zengine,zeppelin-server'